What Causes Diabetes & Diabetes Types

 Diabetes Mellitus Type 2 (Type II) is the most common form of diabetes, affecting 85-90% of all people with diabetes.
 It generally happens to people above 40 years of age (adult onset diabetes) and is usually hereditary.
 However, more and more younger people, even children, are getting type 2 diabetes.

-Type 2 diabetes is a non insulin dependent diabetes which is a result of body tissues becoming resistant to insulin or the insulin is not produced in the amount the body needs and it does not work effectively.
+Diabetes Type 2 is a non insulin dependent diabetes which is a result of body tissues becoming resistant to insulin or the insulin is not produced in the amount the body needs and it does not work effectively.

 You are at a higher risk of getting type 2 diabetes due to following: